Jeimer Candelario Player Props: Cubs vs. Blue Jays

 Jeimer Candelario At The Plate

-- Among qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 29th and he is 21st in slugging.
+- Among qualifying batters in MLB action, he ranks 37th in batting average, 30th in on-base percentage, and 22nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.